 5. Eat high-calcium foods throughout the day

-Because bone is continually broken down and replaced by new cells, it’s essential to consume enough calcium every day to protect your bone’s structure as well as its strength.
+Calcium is the main mineral stored in our bones, and it’s the most important one for improving bone health.
+Because bone is continually broken down and replaced by new cells, it’s essential to consume enough calcium every day to protect your bones’ structure and strength.

 6. Make lifestyle changes